 Working with the whole group, model the process of the SWBS chart by using a familiar story (perhaps there's an Elephant & Piggie willing to help you out).
-After checking for understanding, read I Lost My Tooth! or Who is the Mystery Reader? aloud to the group, and have readers complete the following graphic organizer to check for understanding of major literary elements and plot points.
+After checking for understanding, read I Lost My Tooth! aloud to the group, and have readers complete the following graphic organizer to check for understanding of major literary elements and plot points.